 The Fair Housing Acts prohibit landlords from taking any of the following actions based on race, religion, or any other protected category:

-To learn more about attracting, screening, and selecting the best renters available, see Every Landlord's Guide to Finding Great Tenants, by Janet Portman (Nolo).
+To learn more about attracting, screening, and selecting the best renters available, see Every Landlord's Legal Guide.

 Savvy landlords should ask all prospective tenants to fill out a written rental application that includes the following information: